-US defense chief to vow to counter Iran in visit to Bahrain
+US defense chief vows to counter Iran in visit to Bahrain

 Since then-President Donald Trump unilaterally withdrew America from the Iran nuclear deal in 2018, a series of escalating incidents have struck the wider Mideast.
 That includes drone and mine attacks targeting vessels at sea, as well as assaults blamed on Iran and its proxies in Iraq and Syria.
 The U.S. also killed a top Iranian general in Baghdad in early 2020, which saw Iran target American troops in Iraq with ballistic missiles.

 Under Biden, U.S. military officials are looking at a wider reshuffling of forces from the Mideast to other areas, though it still maintains a large presence at bases across the region.
-Austin hinted at that in his prepared remarks, saying: “Our potential punch includes what our friends can contribute and what we have prepositioned and what we can rapidly flow in.”
+Austin hinted at that in his remarks, saying: “Our potential punch includes what our friends can contribute and what we have prepositioned and what we can rapidly flow in.”

-“Our friends and foes both know that the United States can deploy overwhelming force at the time and place of our choosing,” Austin will say.
+“Our friends and foes both know that the United States can deploy overwhelming force at the time and place of our choosing,” Austin said.

 Follow Jon Gambrell on Twitter at www.twitter.com/jongambrellAP.